Mailu/Mailu/docs/faq.rst

 SMTP Banner from overrides/postfix.cf is ignored
 ````````````````````````````````````````````````

 Any mail related connection is proxied by nginx.
 Therefore the SMTP Banner is also set by nginx.
 Overwriting in overrides/postfix.cf does not apply.
-If you want to change the hostname in the SMTP Banner greeting, you must change the first entry of HOSTNAMES in mailu.env.

 *Issue reference:* `1368`_.